 June 19, 2018 | By Sikh Siyasat Bureau

-The report expressed concern over impunity for human rights violations and lack of access to justice.
-It noted that the Armed Forces (Jammu and Kashmir) Special Powers Act (AFSPA) and the Jammu and Kashmir Public Safety Act (PSA) have “created structures that obstruct the normal course of law, impede accountability and jeopardize the right to remedy for victims of human rights violations.”
+South Asia Solidarity Group has announced the report’s comments on the almost total impunity for human rights violations by security forces and the lack of access to justice in the state of Jammu and Kashmir.
+It notes that the Armed Forces (Jammu and Kashmir) Special Powers Act 1990 (AFSPA) and the Jammu and Kashmir Public Safety Act 1978 (PSA) have ‘created structures that obstruct the normal course of law, impede accountability and jeopardize the right to remedy for victims of human rights violations’.

-Related Topics: AFSPA, Enforced Disappearances, Human Rights, Human Rights Watch, Indian Politics, Indian State, Jammu and Kashmir, Kashmir, Kashmir Agitation, Kashmir Conflict, Kashmir Crisis, Kashmir Killings, Kashmir Protests, Pakistan, Pakistan News, UNHRC, United Nations
+Related Topics: AFSPA, Enforced Disappearances, Human Rights, Indian Politics, Indian State, Jammu and Kashmir, Kashmir, Kashmir Agitation, Kashmir Conflict, Kashmir Crisis, Kashmir Killings, Kashmir Protests, Pakistan, Pakistan News, South Asia Solidarity Group, South Asian Solidarity Group, UNHRC, United Nations